spectrum-finance/spectrum/docs/OnChainSettlement.md

      $S_k$.
      4. Notification that $S_k$ has reached a particular progress point (e.g. new block height).
+ - A _progress point_ $P_n^k$ of system $S_k$.
+It is assumed that _all_ of the
+   listed effects included in $r^*$ are associated with a progress point $\le P_n^k$.
+Note that this progress point may not be the most recent from the viewpoint of the slot leader.
+By potentially choosing an older progress point, we increase the number of committee members that have observed all effects in the report.
+ - A signature of $P_n^k$, signed by the slot leader's private key.
  - The hash value of the root of a Merkle tree formed by taking the above list of effects as leaf nodes.
 Note that we must define a partial order on these effects to enable proper verification (see appendix A).